 Axes In Motion

-I am working as a generalist game developer focused on Unity3D: graphics, gameplay, VFX, etc; in a game with +300 Million downloads in Android.
+I worked as a generalist game developer focused on Unity3D: graphics, gameplay, VFX, etc; in a game with +300 Million downloads in Android.

 Apart from Unity, I have been working with these tools:

 - The Atlassian suite: Jira, BitBucket, SourceTree and Confluence

 CEV – Superior School of Communication, Image and Sound